 As you can see in the above example, your surrender value will be less than the total premiums you paid even after you stop paying premiums on the 25th year onwards.
 This is why you see so many insurers warning you to remain committed to a policy.
-You should note that while Aviva's surrender values are as shown above, different insurers have their own surrender fees and will result in different values.
+You should note that while Singlife with Aviva's surrender values are as shown above, different insurers have their own surrender fees and will result in different values.

 Waiver of Premium